 Online retailers quickly took advantage of this trend and coined a new term and holiday in 2005: Cyber Monday.

-This year, Cyber Monday is 2nd December.
+This year, Cyber Monday is on 30th November.